-Furthermore, as an advisory organization to the Chairman of the Board of Governors, the Pension Management and Finance Committee comprises members affiliated with the finance and accounting departments, etc. of Seven & i Holdings (hereinafter, the "Group") and conducts monitoring activities every two months based on specialized knowledge.
+Furthermore, as an advisory organization to the Chairman of the Board of Governors, the Pension Management and Finance Committee comprises members affiliated with the finance and accounting departments, etc. of Seven & i Holdings and conducts monitoring activities every two months based on specialized knowledge.